openzipkin/zipkin/README.md

 ## Server
 The [zipkin server](https://github.com/openzipkin/zipkin-java/tree/master/zipkin-server)
 receives spans via HTTP POST and respond to queries from its UI.
+It can also run collectors, such as Scribe or Kafka.

 To run the server from the currently checked out source, enter the following.
 ```bash